 Radon is a radioactive gas that can be in the ground naturally, and it contributes to lung cancer.
 It can get in your home from the foundation.
 You can buy a radon test kit at home improvement stores.

 Use natural and fragrance-free cleaning products.
 Simple cleaning supplies that are unscented or fragrance-free will help reduce indoor irritants.
 Try cleaning with products such as hydrogen peroxide, warm water, soap, baking soda and vinegar.
 Never mix chlorine bleach and ammonia, which creates a toxic vapor.
 Avoid aerosol sprays and air fresheners.

 Purify the Air

 Indoor plants such as a fern, spider or aloe vera can help purify your air.
 You can also use an air purifying machine.
 If you decide to purify the air in your home, HEPA filters as well as natural air purifiers are good choices.

 The importance of air quality for lung disease sufferers cannot be overstated.
 Keeping your home clean will reduce indoor irritants.
 Before heading outside, check the outdoor air quality report.
-In combination with trying these tips, many people have improved their quality of life with stem cell therapy.
-If you or a loved one has COPD, pulmonary fibrosis, emphysema or another chronic lung disease and would like to learn more about stem cell treatment options, contact us or call (800) 729-3065.
+In combination with trying these tips, many people have improved their quality of life with cellular therapy.
+If you or a loved one has COPD, pulmonary fibrosis, emphysema or another chronic lung disease and would like to learn more about cellular therapy options, contact us or call (800) 729-3065.